-NPS® (Net Promoter Score) is a value or metric used to measure customers' happiness and loyalty to a brand, service, or product.
-It is a surveying method, where the first question is usually: How likely are you to recommend our brand/company/ product to a friend or colleague?
+NPS® (Net Promoter Score) is a metric used to measure customers' happiness and loyalty to a brand, service, or product.
+It is a surveying method where the first question is usually measuring the probability of your customers recommending your service to other people.

 Depending on the score, responses are divided into three groups:

-- Passive: Scores of 7 or 8 are compliant customers who are didn't have strong opinions one way or the other of your product.
+Passive: Scores of 7 or 8 are compliant customers who don't have strong negative or positive opinions of your product.

 💌 Simple, user-friendly & quick

-NPS is relevant to everyone and you don't need to spend a lot of time and effort to conduct a survey on the site or send it by email.
+NPS is relevant to everyone, and you don't need to spend a lot of time and effort conducting such a survey.
 The steps are easily done using Survicate in less than 5 minutes.
-As usual, NPS is a short survey that is quick to create, collecting responses.
 In an analysis, you don't need to carry out three-story calculations to calculate the NPS.
-Interpreting the result is easy as well - express it as a percentage; the picture will immediately become apparent.
+Interpreting the result is effortless - expressed as a percentage, the picture will immediately become apparent.

 💎 Helps you work on customer retention

 Retaining current customers is more profitable than attracting new ones.
 Everything is simple - the more loyal your customers are, the more likely they will stay with you and not go looking for someone better.
-And if they are not happy with your brand, you can easily get in touch, appreciate their feedback and turn them to promoters.
+And if they are not happy with your brand, you can easily get in touch, appreciate their feedback, and turn them into promoters.

 🚀 Evaluate your business and give direction for change and improvement

-Running an NPS survey frequently, helps you to stimulate business growth, as the company becomes more interested in improving this indicator.
-Moreover, frequent feedback from your customers will certainly show which areas are your strengths, and which are open for improvement.
+Running an NPS survey frequently helps you to stimulate business growth as the company becomes more interested in improving this indicator.
+Moreover, frequent customer feedback will certainly show which areas are your strengths and which are open for improvement.
 You can use this feedback to make better business decisions and scale your product.

 How do you calculate the NPS?